thoth-tech/documentation/docs/OnTrack/UI Enhancement/Component Reviews/group-set-selector.md

 Relevant files:

-- `group-set-selector.coffee`
+- `group-set-selector.coffee` Removed
-- `group-set-selector.tpl.html`
+- `group-set-selector.tpl.html` Removed
-- `group-set-selector.scss`
+- `group-set-selector.scss` Removed
-- `group-set-selector.component.ts`
+- `group-set-selector.component.ts` Added
-- `group-set-selector.component.html`
+- `group-set-selector.component.html` Added
-- `group-set-selector.component.scss`
+- `group-set-selector.component.scss` Added
+- `doubtfire-angular.module.ts` Updated
+- `doubtfire-angularjs.module.ts` Updated

 ## Component Purpose

-The purpose of this component is to handle selecting group sets in the Groups tab of managing a unit.
+The purpose of this component is a dropdown select that allows the user to change which Group Set is selected if multiple Group Sets exist.
+The dropdown is circled in red in the screenshot below.

 ![group-set-selector](Resources/group-set-selector.png)

 ## Component Outcomes and Interactions

-The expected outcome of the component is to allow the user to select a group set and return the information from that group set object.
+When the select is clicked, a dropdown with a list of available Group Sets will display.
+The Group Set thats selected by the user will be loaded and the Groups within that set will be displayed.

 ## Component Migration Plan